wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 This method allows us to satisfy all of $$d_5$$'s constraints.

-## Massaging the Message: Further

 It is possible to massage the state further, but each step further adds new complications, and this post is already getting long, so we will stop here.
-See this post's sequel for some notes on my implementation of a message massage that goes as far as $$a_6$$.
+See this post's sequel for some notes on my implementation of some further steps.

 ## Massaging the Message: Illustrated